Slip coach: Great Southern and Western Railway (GS&WR) later GSR

-Most of the slips stopped during WWI with just two at Ballybrophy continuing.
+Most of the slips stopped during the First World War, with just two at Ballybrophy continuing.
 After the war some slips were re-introduced including one at Sallins and one at Kildare.

 Belfast and County Down Railway (BCDR)

 From 1902 to 1918, the BCDR operated a slip off the Saturdays' only noontime Belfast Queens Quay to Newcastle at Comber.

 In 1902, the Donaghadee Golf Club asked for a "Golfer's Express" service.
 The response was to convert a brake third into a slip coach to be detached at Comber.
 The more usual Irish and British practice was for the slip _ coach guard to effect the uncoupling.
 But here it was done by the guard of the main train, who was helped by marker posts.
 First he disconnected the vacuum hoses, making sure that this did not cause a loss of pressure in the main train.
 Then he satisfied himself that the train was going fast enough to get away from the slipped portion.
 If visibility was poor or other conditions were not right for the slip, it did not go ahead.
 The Comber Station Master had authority to stop the train and have it uncouple in the ordinary Way.

 As soon as the slip coach guard knew that he had been detached, he used his hand brake to make sure that he did not catch up with the main train, which had itself to slow for the curve south of the station.
 Then he used his vacuum brake to stop in the platform.
 Up to five ordinary coaches could be attached to the slip coach.
 They were taken non-stop to Donaghadee by an engine which had worked light from there to Comber.
 Journey time from Belfast was 39 minutes.
 The slip coach ended in April 1918, as a “temporary” wartime measure.
 It never resumed but was replaced by a semi fast train at 12:12 p.m. each Saturday taking 44 minutes to Donaghadee with six stops.